 It depends on what went wrong and how that affected you.
 If we find that something has gone wrong in the way the council dealt with your right to buy application we can ask it to:

 - take action to put the matter right

-- pay compensation for any financial loss
+- pay a financial remedy for any financial loss

 - review or improve its procedures to make sure the same problems do not happen in future, or